snwh/ubuntu-post-install/README.md

 Do feel free to contribute back to this original, potential improvements are appreciated.

+ > This project's settings adjustments, app lists and functions are tuned to the [original author's](https://github.com/snwh) preferences, I suggest maintaining a fork of this project with changes to those to adjust it to your liking.

 ## Structure

 This project is coded and organized in a modular fashion so you can easily delete or exclude parts that you don't want to use.